Listen to this article

 Mistake 3: Lack of Diversification

-The solution: Diversify across different bonds, issuers, and maturities.
+The solution: Spread your money across different bonds, issuers, sectors, and maturities.
+Diversification is the closest thing to a free lunch in investing.

 Mistake 4: Ignoring Liquidity

-The solution: Stick to liquid bonds or use bond funds.
+The solution: For money you might need, stick to highly liquid bonds like U.S. Treasuries or use bond funds and ETFs.

 The Bottom Line